A-infinity category of Lagrangian cobordisms in the symplectization of PxR: Continuation element

 where $\bs{y}_{02}^+, \bs{z}_{02}^+\in CF^+(\Sigma_0,\Sigma_2)$, $\bs{z}_{02}^-\in CF^-(\Sigma_0,\Sigma_2)$ and $\bs{\xi}_{20}\in C(\La_0^-,\La_2^-)$, and each intersection point in $\bs{y}_{02}^+$, resp. $\bs{z}^-_{02}$, has action strictly bigger than $x_{02}^+$, resp. $x_{02}^-$.

-As for the previous case, we assume that $x_{12}$ is an intersection point of $\Sigma_2$ with the i-th connected component of $\Sigma_1$ having a non empty negative end.
+As for the previous case, we start by assuming that $x_{12}$ is an intersection point of $\Sigma_1\cap\Sigma_2$ with the $i$-th connected component of $\Sigma_1$ having a non empty negative end.
 Then, only configurations E, F and G are relevant.
-We consider first configurations of type E. Let $u$ be a pseudo-holomorphic disc with boundary on $\Sigma_0\cup\Sigma_1\cup\Sigma_2$ negatively asymptotic to $e_i^-$, and asymptotic to $x_{12}\in CF(\Sigma_1,\Sigma_2)$ and an output $x_{out}\in CF(\Sigma_0,\Sigma_2)$.
-The action of intersection points are assumed to be much smaller than that of pure Reeb chords, so $u$ has no pure Reeb chord asymptotes.
+Let us consider configurations of type E. Let $u$ be a pseudo-holomorphic disc with boundary on $\Sigma_0\cup\Sigma_1\cup\Sigma_2$ negatively asymptotic to $e_i^-$, and asymptotic to $x_{12}\in CF(\Sigma_1,\Sigma_2)$ and an output $x_{out}\in CF(\Sigma_0,\Sigma_2)$.
+The action of intersection points are assumed to be much smaller than that of pure Reeb chords, so $u$ has no pure Reeb chord asymptotics.

 To understand what can be the output of such a disc, we wrap as before the negative end of $\Sigma_1$ slightly in the positive Reeb direction to get the pair $(V_0\odot\Sigma_0,V_1\odot\Sigma_1)$ where the Morse Reeb chords $e_j^-$ in $C(\La_0^-,\La_1^-)$ correspond to intersection points $m_j$ in $CF(V_0,V_1)$ and $\bs{b}_1^V(m_j)=b_1^V(m_j)=e_j^-$.
 By definition of the product for a pair of concatenated cobordisms (see Section \ref{sec:prod_conc}) we have: